ipf/Vertretungsplan/Readme.md

 Just include the frontend Plugin "Vertretungsplan" and upload the Untis-generated files and the content will be shown in the frontend.

+### Fakeweek

+With the TypoScript Option plugin.tx_vertretungsplan_pi1.fakeWeek you are able to simulate a specific week of the year.
+Instead of the current one the contents of this week's vertretungsplan is parsed

 ## Why not Extbase?

 Extbase is cool!
 Really.
 But it would nowadays be the total overkill for this small Extension, so I decided to do it in the oldschool piBase way.